 “It’s not the holidays unless I hear a brass group” said Mike Forbes, co-founder and tuba player for Isthmus Brass.

-The Fond du Lac area will not be lacking for this great tradition because Isthmus Brass will perform Friday, December 20, at the newly expanded and renovated THELMA.
+The Fond du Lac area will not be lacking for this great tradition because Isthmus Brass will perform Friday, December 12.
 Sponsored by Uecker-Witt Funeral Home, the show starts at 8 pm with the bar opening at 7 pm.

 Wisconsin's premier large brass ensemble returns!